arialhamed/arialhamed.github.io/_posts/novel/stars-stand-still/2024-07-03-002-the-dark-hunger.md

 "Are you two strapped in?"
 Varia said while she activates her old ship.
 Before I could respond, another shockwave sends us.
 I could barely get my words out that day.
 I stumbled back up and peaked at the rear view windows.
 "What do you see, Bri?"
 I heard Kristeria said in my direction.
 I could barely focus on it, as I was so discombobulated at this point of time.
 However, another pump of adrenaline hits me as I noticed hands.
 Large hands approaching us from behind.
 The red cloud wanted us.
 Varia was not having any of it and immediately stepped on it.
 I fell again when Varia's ship left the ground at top speed, so I crawled to a seat next to Kristeria.
 After finally settling and letting Kristeria help me, I got to take a good look at the world outside of the windows.
 The dark-red clouds were much lower now as it was moving down upon infrastructure.
 I noticed now what kind of entity this is after seeing our academy's interaction with this cloud.
 Rather, a lack there of, as where the academy was gone.
 I recalled now that only less than half of the residential district fell down.

 This dark-red cloud was consuming.
 It was consuming everything.
+My organic blood ran cold as I saw, wave after wave of destruction upon Procyon Space Station.
+Varia was calling out for other escaping starships.
+She let a sigh of relief when she managed to get in contact with some and _rewrite this para_